Samsung/tizen-docs/docs/application/native/getting-started/wearable-watch/first-app-watch.md

 5. [Build a UI](#build).
 This step shows how you can make small alterations to the application UI to improve the usability of your application.

-When you are developing a more complex application, you can take advantage of the [native tools included in the Tizen Studio](../../../tizen-studio/native-tools/cover-native-n.md) to ease the tasks of creating functionality and designing the application UI.
+When you are developing a more complex application, you can take advantage of the [native tools included in the Tizen Studio](../../../tizen-studio/native-tools/cover-native.md) to ease the tasks of creating functionality and designing the application UI.

+<a name="create"></a>
 ## Creating a Project

 The following example shows you how to create and configure a basic wearable native watch application project in the Tizen Studio.
 An application project contains all the files that make up an application.